 What cultural institutions make New York City the cultural capital of the Western world?

 New York City’s museum ecosystem is unmatched in North America.
-The Metropolitan Museum of Art covers 5,000 years of human art history across 2 million objects in 300,000 square feet.
+The Metropolitan Museum of Art covers 5,000 years of human art history across 2 million objects.
 The American Museum of Natural History is the largest natural history museum in the world, occupying four full city blocks.
 The Museum of Modern Art holds the definitive collection of modern and contemporary art.
 The Guggenheim (Frank Lloyd Wright’s spiral building), the Whitney Museum of American Art, the Brooklyn Museum, and dozens of smaller institutions complete the picture.
-The performing arts infrastructure — Carnegie Hall, Lincoln Center (Metropolitan Opera + New York Philharmonic + NYC Ballet + Film Society), 41 Broadway theaters, Madison Square Garden, and an off-Broadway ecosystem producing more experimental theatre per square mile than any city in the world — makes NYC the only American city where every major art form operates at the highest professional level simultaneously.
+The performing arts infrastructure — Carnegie Hall, Lincoln Center (Metropolitan Opera + New York Philharmonic + NYC Ballet + Film Society), 41 Broadway theaters, Madison Square Garden, and an off-Broadway ecosystem producing more experimental theater per square mile than any city in the world — makes NYC the only American city where every major art form operates at the highest professional level simultaneously.

 What is the Adirondack Park and what can you do there?